Harvey Guzzini Burgos Pendant Lamp

 Manufacturer: Harvey Guzzini, Recanati, Italy.

-Rise & fall pendant light made up of a shell in thermoformed methacrylate double layer. it has a white interior and brown exterior colour.
+Rise & fall pendant lamp made up of a shell in thermoformed methacrylate double layer. it has a white interior and brown degrading exterior colour.
 Below is a white acrylic diffuser supported on a chromed metal fixation.

 iGuzzini illuminazione was established in 1959 under the name Harvey Creazioni.
 The initial production of enameled copper objects was supplemented by decorative luminaires.
 The company still exists.